 - Hospital accommodation in a private room or a semi-private (shared) room in a public hospital

-- Delivery consultant’s fees incurred at the time of delivery
+- Delivery consultant’s fees at the time of delivery

-- Other consultants' fees incurred at the time of delivery
+- Other consultants' fees at the time of delivery

-If you have a baby and are not covered for maternity services under private health insurance, you will still be able to access maternity care through the public healthcare system.
-All expectant mothers who are ordinarily resident in the State are entitled to free maternity care.
+If you are pregnant and are not covered for maternity services under private health insurance, you can still access maternity care through the public healthcare system.
+All pregnant people who are ordinarily resident in Ireland are entitled to free maternity care.
 This includes antenatal visits, labour and delivery, and postnatal care.

-You can read more in our document on Returning to Ireland and having a baby.
-The Health Insurance Authority website has more information on waiting periods for health insurance.
-They also have a useful health insurance comparison tool.
+You can read more in our page on Returning to Ireland and having a baby.